jhch01/Customer-Churn-Analysis/README.md

 - Service subscriptions
 - Customer lifetime value (CLTV)
 - Churn information
-A reporting dataset was created in BigQuery and exported to Tableau for visualization.
+- A reporting dataset was created in Google BigQuery using SQL and connected to Tableau for interactive dashboard development.
 ## Business Questions
 - What percentage of customers are leaving the company?
 - Which customer segments have the highest churn rates?